Ayush15rai/Apache-NiFi-/README.md

 # Apache NiFi-General Features

-The general features of Apache NiFi are as follows:

 ● Apache NiFi provides a web-based user interface, which provides seamless experience between design, control, feedback, and monitoring.